nrfconnect/sdk-nrf/doc/nrf/gs_assistant.rst

 Click :guilabel:`Settings` in the navigation bar to specify where you want to install the |NCS|.
 Then, in :guilabel:`SDK Environments`, click the :guilabel:`Install` button next to the |NCS| version that you want to install.
-The |NCS| version of your choice is installed on your machine, and the :guilabel:`Install` button changes to :guilabel:`Open IDE`.
+The |NCS| version of your choice is installed on your machine.

-There are two ways you can build an application:
+There are several ways you can build an application:

+* To build with |VSC|, click on the :guilabel:`Open VS Code` button.

-1. To :ref:`build with SES <gs_programming_ses>`, click on the :guilabel:`Open IDE` button.
+* To build with |SES|, click on the :guilabel:`Open Segger Embedded Studio` button.

-#.
-To build on the command line, use the following steps:
+* To build on the command line, use the following steps:

    1. With admin permissions enabled, download and install the `nRF Command Line Tools`_.
    #.
 Restart the Toolchain Manager application.